lilialitv/java-project-61/README.md

 Start 'app' to play.
 You will see a few game options, choose the one you want.
 Then read the question and type in the answer.

-The games are:
-Calculator.
-Arithmetic expressions to be evaluated.
-Progression.
-Search for missing numbers in a sequence of numbers.
-Guessing if a number is an even number.
-Finding the Greatest Common Divisor.
-Guessing if a number is a  prime number.
+The games are: calculator (arithmetic expressions), search for missing numbers in a sequence of numbers, guessing if a number is an even number, finding the Greatest Common Divisor, guessing if a number is a  prime number.